Mandate of the Board of Directors

 vi) Appoints, assesses and terminates (if applicable) the head of the Oversight Functions.

-vii) Oversees the Company’s general approach to human resources and compensation philosophy and reviews, discusses and approves the compensation and benefits plans for employees, management, executives, including the Oversight Functions, and Directors.
+vii) Oversees the Group’s general approach to human resources and compensation philosophy and reviews, discusses and approves the compensation and benefits plans for employees, management, executives, including the Oversight Functions, and Directors.

 5. Pension Plans and Funds

-i) Monitors the various aspects of the Company’s Pension Plans (benefits, Financial Statements and actuarial valuation) or the management of their funds (review of policies and approval of strategies and investment reports).
+i) Monitors the various aspects of the Group’s Pension Plans (benefits, Financial Statements and actuarial valuation) and the management of their funds (review of policies and approval of strategies and investment reports).

-ii) Reviews the governance framework in relation to the management of the Company’s pension plans and pension funds.
+ii) Reviews the governance framework in relation to the management of the Group’s pension plans and pension funds.

 6. Board of Directors Structure and Composition